Bernstein: White House will push Congress to 'do more' on childcare support

 The average price for daycare and preschool across the country increased 6% in July compared to a year ago, according to the latest data from the Bureau of Labor Statistics.

-And another economic shock is just around the corner when a nearly $38 billion in childcare pandemic stabilization funding and programs passed in 2021 sunsets at the end of September.
-As many as 70,000 child care centers are expected to be affected.
+And another economic shock is just around the corner when nearly $38 billion in childcare pandemic stabilization funding and programs passed in 2021 sunsets at the end of September.
+As many as 70,000 childcare centers are expected to be affected.

-Democrats, including Sen. Elizabeth Warren (D-Mass.), have called on President Biden to address the end of child care subsidies by including funds in an emergency spending package that Congress is expected to consider next month.
+Democrats, including Sen. Elizabeth Warren (D-Mass.), have called on President Biden to address the end of childcare subsidies by including funds in an emergency spending package that Congress is expected to consider next month.

 The White House put forth a $49 billion supplemental request for the budget next year, for items like extra funding for the war in Ukraine, but did not include a request for further funding on childcare.
 It did, however, mention that it's important Congress take action separately on childcare.